Guide to Stepparent Adoptions in Oregon

 ● Consent of the Non-Custodial Parent: In most cases, consent from the non-custodial biological parent is required for the adoption to proceed.
 Exceptions may apply in cases of abandonment or other legal grounds for termination of parental rights.

-● Legal Filings and Background Checks: Stepparent adoption involves various legal filings and background checks to ensure compliance with state laws and regulations.
+● Legal Filings and Background Checks: Stepparent adoption involves various legal filings, background checks, and working with DHS to ensure compliance with state laws and regulations.

 ● Home Study Requirements: While not always required, a home study may be necessary to assess the suitability of the adoptive home and ensure the child's well-being.